bc-kim/bc-kim.github.io/_pages/Blog/CANOpen.md

   nav: "blog"

 ---
-This page introduces brief information about a method to control the motors using CANopen communication and STM board (Nucleo F-446 RE board).
-For the motor driver, I have used MC5004P and MCDC3002P model from Faulhaber.
+This page introduces brief information about a method to control the motors using CANopen communication and STM board.
+In addition, this page briefly explains basic information about CAN and CANOpen communication.
 The contents written here refers following sites and contents [1-7].
 For more details please see the references.
+The practical demonstration is done using:

+- Nucleo F-446 Re board
+- MC5004P from Faulhaber
+- MCDC3002P from Faulhaber

 ## CAN vs CANOpen communication
-Before explaning the CANopen protocol, we should distinguish CANopen protocol from Controller Area Network (CAN) protocol - CANOpen protocol is a high-level protocol that communicates with other CANOpen device while CAN protocol is a lower level protocol related to physical and data link layer.
-A concept of physical layer or data link layer comes from OSI communication systems model (which defines 7 layers in communication).
+Before explaning the CANopen protocol, we should distinguish CANopen protocol from Controller Area Network (CAN) protocol - CANOpen protocol is a high-level protocol that communicates with other CANOpen device while CAN protocol is a lower level protocol related how to send the message electrically.
+In terms of [OSI communication  model][osi_layer], that defines 7 distinct layers in communication, the CAN protocol deals with lower layers (physical and data link layer) of OSI model while the CANOpen protocol deals with other five layers of the OSI model.

-Practically, CANprotocol can be thought a protocol that defines how to send a message physically while CANOpen protocol can be thougt a protocol
+Practically, CANprotocol can be thought as a protocol that defines how to send a message physically (i.e., electrically) while CANOpen protocol can be thougt a protocol

 For instance, if we send a message 0x6040, CAN protocol defines how to send this message.
 On the other hand, CANOpen protocol focus on what a message 0x6040 actually means.